Assistance programs Santa Barbara County.

-Low income holiday programs - Families with children, seniors, and residents living in poverty can get help.
-There is assistance during Thanksgiving, Christmas, and other time-frames as well.
+Low income free holiday programs - Families with children, seniors, and residents living in poverty can get help.
+There is assistance during Thanksgiving, Christmas, and other time-frames as well for both kids or adults.
 Programs include the following.

 These medical centers can offer health and/or dental care to the low income and uninsured, or under insured, on a sliding fee scale.
 Carpinteria Public Health Clinic, Santa Barbara County ((805) 560-1050) and the Sansum Clinic (805) 566-5080.

-Find more Santa Barbara clinics and learn about they they can provide assistance with medical or dental bills.
+Find more Santa Barbara County free clinics and learn about they they can provide assistance with medical or dental bills.

-Some of the places to either pick up a hot meal, or to call for groceries and other foodstuffs, include the Community Kitchen of Santa Barbara ((805) 564-0093), the Lower Westside Community Center (805) 963-7537, and Catholic Charities (phone number above).
+Some of the places to either pick up a hot meal, or to call for groceries and other foodstuffs, include the Community Kitchen of Santa Barbara, which is at 126 E Haley St Ste A4, Santa Barbara, CA 93101 and the number is (805) 364-2790.
+Another free food pantry is at the Catholic Charities (phone number above).

-There are several other pantries in the region.
+There are several other food pantries as well as soup kitchens in the region.
 Or families can apply for state of California or federal government assistance programs, such as food stamps or WIC vouchers.
-Find additional food banks in Santa Barbara California.
+Find additional free food banks in Santa Barbara California.